+Financial/Legal Circle and Governance & Training Circle member; Circle Administrator of the General Circle.
 Being the best mother I can be to this little guy entrusted in my care lead me to Hart’s Mill.
 I believe it takes a village not only to rear children, but also to create substantial change that our society and planet will need to thrive toward our fullest potential.
 Each moment we spend with the people involved in this community and each task we complete help us to grow just a bit stronger in some way.
 Every step in my past from earning a BA in Motion Picture Production at Brooks Institute of Photography to studying Global Sustainability at UCLA and managing real estate investment properties has lead me here, with a burning desire to work passionately toward a better future for our children.
 I most specifically see that happening by reconnecting with the environment and our food.
 I am wholeheartedly inspired by this communities work in collaborative skills and conflict resolution tools.
-My current service to the community includes being a member of the Financial/Legal circle and the Governance & Training Circle, as well as, serving as the Circle Administrator of the General Circle.
 We look forward to living in a manner that most reflects our life’s mission here at Hart’s Mill Ecovillage and Farm!

 Carol’s life has been devoted to following her passions in education, advocating for foster children, providing counseling for Women in Transition, managing a marital family Honda dealership and lastly pursing her family of origin’s interest in farming.
 It is this most recently revived interest in farming that led her to study Biodynamic Agriculture.
 She brings this enthusiasm for farming with preparations and Biodynamic compost into her classroom with young children.
 Teaching them how to bring seeds to harvest using organic and Biodynamic Ag methods.
 She is currently teaching and mentoring Waldorf teachers in a developing school.
 Carol serves on the Land Stewardship Circle for Hart’s Mill.